Chart Color Schemes

 Taringa was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Taringa, as per data from the Australian Bureau of Statistics Census 2016, shows higher cultural diversity than most local markets with 26.2% of residents speaking a language other than English at home and 36.0% born overseas.
-Christianity is the predominant religion in Taringa, composing 40.0% of its population.
-Hinduism, however, is notably overrepresented at 3.6% compared to Greater Brisbane's 3.9%.
+Taringa was found to be more culturally diverse than most local markets, with 26.2% of its population speaking a language other than English at home and 36.0% born overseas.
+The predominant religion in Taringa is Christianity, representing 40.0% of the population.
+However, Hinduism is notably overrepresented, comprising 3.6% compared to 3.9% across Greater Brisbane.

 Frequently Asked Questions - Diversity